ITenthusiasm/custom-elements/src/Combobox/docs/guides/filtering-performance-enhancements.md

 ### The `autoselectableOption` Property

 The `autoselectableOption` property in the returned object is the `ComboboxOption` which can be auto-selected.
 When this property is present on the returned object, the [`ComboboxField.autoselectableOption`](../combobox-field.md#properties-autoselectableOption) property is set to this option.
 When this property is absent (or `null`), the `ComboboxField.autoselectableOption` property is set to `null`.
-A nullish `autoselectableOption` implies that no auto-selectable option was found for the user's current filter (or that the auto-selection feature was intentionally disabled in a method override).
+A nullish `autoselectableOption` implies that no auto-selectable option was found for the user's current filter.

 ### Side-Effects